mweglowski/article_retrieval_system/README.md

 To start using the Article Retrieval System, follow these simple steps:

-1. Set Up Your Environment
-   Make sure to install all the required libraries as mentioned in the Quickstart section.
+1. **Set Up Your Environment** - make sure to install all the required libraries as mentioned in the Quickstart section.
 This prepares your system for running the notebook.
-2. Follow the Notebook
-   Open the main.ipynb file in Jupyter Notebook.
+2. **Follow the Notebook** - open the main.ipynb file in Jupyter Notebook.
 This file contains clear, step-by-step instructions on how to use each part of the system.
-3. Run the Code
-   Execute the code cells in the order they appear.
+3. **Run the Code** - execute the code cells in the order they appear.
 By running these cells, you can see how the system operates and ensure that everything is working correctly.

 Everything you need to get started is thoroughly explained within the main.ipynb notebook, making it easy to get up and running without prior knowledge of the system’s inner workings.

 ---